 In May 2016, the FASB issued ASU No. 2016-12 ("ASU 2016-12"), "Revenue from Contracts with Customers (Topic 606): Narrow- Scope Improvements and Practical Expedients."
 ASU 2016-12 will affect all entities that enter into contracts with customers to transfer goods or services (that are an output of the entity's ordinary activities) in exchange for consideration.
 The amendments in this update affect the guidance in ASU 2014-09 which is not yet effective, the amendments in this update affect narrow aspects of Topic 606 including among others: assessing collectability criterion, noncash consideration, and presentation of sales taxes and other similar taxes collected from customers.
-The effective date and transition requirements for the amendments in this update affect that ASU 2016-12 will have on the Company's financial position and results of operations.
+The effective date and transition requirements for the amendments in this update are the same as the effective date and transition requirements for ASU 2014-09.
+The Company is currently evaluating the effect that ASU 2016-12 will have on the Company's financial position and results of operations.